-You can access this application via the Reports tab at the top or the Reports tab within the settings.
-All predefined reports and custom reports created will be listed.
+The reports of this application can be accessed via the Reports tab at the top or the Reports tab within the settings.
+All pre-defined reports and custom reports created will be listed.

 Reports can be searched and further defined using the time selectors and the Conditions window at the bottom of the page.
 The data used in the report can be obtained on the Current Data window on the right.